Aditya9576/docker-tui/README.md

   2.Made to run on Centos and RedHat with "systemctl command" enabled 3.For other os , users have to manually first enable/start docker engine by using command.
  ******************----------------COMMANDS may be UPDATED with time------------------********************

+ This TUI program is more helpful for those who want to run/manage container at anywhere or place with their Mobile phones.
+ As it become very hard to frequently write the command on the mobile or similar small devices.